apache/flink/docs/content.zh/docs/ops/debugging/debugging_classloading.md

 In the following are some more details about the different deployment modes:

-**Standalone Session**
+**Session Mode (Standalone/Yarn/Kubernetes)**

-When starting a Flink cluster as a standalone session, the JobManagers and TaskManagers are started with the Flink framework classes in the
+When starting a Flink session(Standalone/Yarn/Kubernetes) cluster, the JobManagers and TaskManagers are started with the Flink framework classes in the
 Java classpath.
-The classes from all jobs/applications that are submitted against the session (via REST / CLI) are loaded *dynamically*.
+The classes from all jobs/applications that are submitted against the session (via REST / CLI) are loaded dynamically by *FlinkUserCodeClassLoader*.

 <!--
 **Docker Containers with Flink-as-a-Library**